telecasteren/music_player/README.md

 ### Description

 A simple audio player for playing music, and exposing saved catalogues/playlists for browsing.
 It's being built as a native desktop app for the fun of learning and convenient personal use.
 When it is up and running, I plan to make a web version of the app--hopefully that can work with a shared backend logic.
-My goal will be using the adapter pattern to interact with multiple music providers like Spotify, Apple Music, etc., by translating their APIs into a common interface that's easier to maintain.
+My goal will be using the adapter pattern to interact with multiple music providers, by translating their APIs into a common interface that's easier to maintain.

 ---